-WCS presents Field Sight is the newest project from our professional development team.
-Pairing the insight of our educators with the expertise of WCS field staff we are excited to bring you the stories of the conservation work we are doing all over the world.
+WCS presents Field Sight pairs the insight of our educators with the expertise of WCS field staff to bring you the stories of the conservation work we are doing all over the world.
 Hear what it’s like to work on the ground protecting wildlife straight from the source, and bring this valuable information into your classroom with curated curriculum tools.

 In order to protect and conserve wildlife and wild places WCS uses many tactics and tools.
 Learn from our experts, how maps, math, and modeling, help us get a birds eye view of how our planet is changing, and what we can do to protect it.

 WCS has been working to protect American bison through partnership with the National Park Service to understand the genetic integrity of bison in federal herds.
 Plus, curriculum tools for the classroom build deeper understanding of important interdisciplinary and cross cutting concepts.